cmsato09/cmsato09.github.io/content/pages/Portfolio.md

 title: Portfolio

 ## Karate Kata Moveset Database (Django)
-CRUD application displaying Shotokan Karate techniques and move set for each *kata* or form.
-Also has profile login to limit who can add data.
+This project is a CRUD application displaying Shotokan Karate techniques and move set for each *kata* or form.
+It also has profile login to limit who can add and update data.
 Still a work-in-progress.

-My teacher had this idea of a karate kata database so he could find answers to questions such as "How many attacks there are in front-stance compared to blocks in back-stance?" and I thought that would be a great Django project.
+My teacher had this idea of a karate kata database so he could find answers to questions such as "How many attacks are there in front-stance compared to blocks in back-stance?" and I thought that would be a great Django project.

 <a href="https://github.com/cmsato09/KarateDB-Django" target="_blank">Django Github repo</a>